Difficulty

 Over 1 day

 Learning how to install laminate flooring is an ideal project for DIYers and can instantly help upgrade your home.
-You can easily lay DIY laminate floors in almost every room in your home, including kitchens, since it doesn’t have to be glued down and doesn’t involve grout or mortar.
-Planks can be cut with a hand saw, circular saw or flooring cutter, so you don’t need many tools.
-Plus, most laminate flooring comes in planks that simply snap together with a tongue-and-groove system, making installation a quick and relatively trouble-free process.
+Laminate can be cut with a hand saw, circular saw or flooring cutter.
+Plus, most laminate flooring comes in planks that simply snap together with a tongue-and-groove system.
+This makes for a quick and relatively trouble-free installation process.
+From how to cut laminate floors to how to lay laminate floors, this guide will cover the basics of how to install laminate flooring in any room of your home.

-Before you begin, ensure your subfloor is ready for install.
+Before you begin, make sure your subfloor is ready for install.
+Remove the existing flooring, baseboards and moulding.
 The base floor should be clean, level and smooth.

 - For slightly uneven floors, use a foam underlayment as the base for your laminate planks.
 If you determine you need to level the floor, sand the floor and apply a patching compound.

-Prepare the Door Jambs
+Trim Door Jambs

 It’s much easier to cut the trim around doorways than it is to cut the flooring to match the moulding’s irregular shape.
 Once the door jamb is cut, the flooring will slip under it, leaving a more finished look.